-Spurred by the vision of well-known and respected sculptor Brad Sells and a commitment by the City of Cookeville, Art Round Tennessee (ART) chose to embark on its first permanent and public art installation, "Spokes."
-The sculpture — a 36-foot-wide, 14-foot-tall arch of bicycles — will span the street-side entrance to Putnam County's new Tennessee Central Heritage Rail Trail.
-The site (116-162 W. Broad St.) is the most visible location in the West Side, the city's historic downtown district.
+Spurred by the vision of well-known and respected sculptor Brad Sells and a commitment by the City of Cookeville, Art Round Tennessee (ART) chose to embark on its first permanent and public art installation, "Spokes," in 2016.
+The sculpture — a 36-foot-wide, 14-foot-tall arch of bicycles — spans the street-side entrance to Putnam County's new Tennessee Central Heritage Rail Trail.
+The site (116-162 W. Broad St.) is the most visible location in the West Side, Cookeville's historic downtown district.

-This partnership approach to selecting public art -- ART's leadership, the city's new interest in public art and the Rail Trail Authority's eagerness to be the proving grounds -- paved the way for public art to begin in this community.
+This partnership -- ART's leadership, the city's new interest in public art, and the Rail Trail Authority's eagerness to be the proving grounds -- paved the way for public art to begin in this community.
 Spokes is a pragmatic art concept in design, function and intent.

 The West Side of Cookeville has undergone tremendous revitalization since the late 1980s.
 A public and nonprofit partnership, beginning with the renovation of the deteriorating Tennessee Central train depot, has transformed a neglected and failing area into a multi-block thriving community of independent restaurants, boutiques, salons, offices, antique shops, recreational supply stores, gyms and more.

-Adding Spokes to this rich environment brings a highly visible piece of site-specific art to the forefront while creating new partnerships among artists, the city, rail trail, merchants and residents.
-When Spokes' design was unveiled in the local newspaper and social media in September 2016 -- to announce the start of appeals for donations -- the fundraising venue filled to capacity and ART received a unprecedented amount of financial contributions.
+Adding Spokes to this rich environment brings a highly visible piece of site-specific art to the forefront while creating new partnerships among artists, the city, rail trail, merchants, and residents.
+When Spokes' design was unveiled in the local newspaper and social media in September 2016 -- to announce the start of appeals for donations -- the fundraising venue filled to capacity, and ART received an unprecedented amount of financial contributions.